 No Interference with Other Contracts.
 To the best of Licensee’s knowledge, this Agreement does not create a material conflict of interest or default under any of Licensee’s other contracts.

 No Litigation.
-No suit, action, arbitration, or legal, administrative, or other proceeding or governmental investigation is pending or threatened that may adversely affect Licensee’s ability to perform the Services.
+No suit, action, arbitration, or legal, administrative, or other proceeding or governmental investigation is pending or threatened that may adversely affect Licensee’s ability to perform the services.

 Drug Free Workplace.
 Licensee provides a drug free workplace as required by California Government Code sections 8355 through 8357.